AndyAtBSG/SampleTest/README.md

 - Code style is vague as I find almost every project has it's own requirements
 - I've avoided mocking frameworks (e.g Mockito, Roboelectric, MockWebServer) as the requirements were simple
 - Security.
 This is a public api with basic auth, so I haven't used security.
 I would never ship with credentials but for the sake of this test.
+- Errors.
+I've made no attempt to make errors user friendly.
+In an ideal world error behaviour should be treated as seriously as the main requirements.
+- Persistence.
+Using a DB would be excessive for this usecase.
+Although it would make the UI more responsive.
+I've gone with just VM
+- Prevent writing the VM state from outside the VM
+-